bertrandchenal/tanker/README.md

 (which is conveniently defined as the key in the table definition).

-We can go further and use more than one dot and let tanker resolve foreign key for us.
+We can go further and use more than one dot and let Tanker resolve foreign key for us.
 Let's say we want to add a member table to our database, we append the following piece of yaml to our schema file